British Rail Class 47: Miscellany

 In 1976, 47155 was moved to West Thurrock power station for use as a stationary generator while problems with one of the plant's auxiliary generators were investigated.
 The locomotive was removed from its bogies and mounted on a heavy timber frame.

 Model railways

 In 1976 Hornby Railways launched its first version of the BR Class 47 in OO gauge.

 Lima produced a range of Class 47 models in OO gauge.
 In 2009, Italian manufacturer ViTrains introduced their OO gauge model of the Class 47 in three liveries.
 In 2013, a BR Blue version of D1662 Isambard Kingdom Brunel was commissioned by Modelzone, based on Bachmann's OO gauge model.
 The production run was a limited edition of 512 models.
+Currently, OO gauge models are available from the Hornby Railroad, Heljan and Bachmann ranges with a new model under development by Cavalex.

 In 2009, Bachmann released a British N gauge version of 47404 Hadrian in BR Blue.
 In 2010, Bachmann issued a British N gauge model of 47474 Sir Rowland Hill in Parcels Sector red and grey livery.